The latest update for this article was written by Lindsay Podolak.

 Trail: Continental Lane Trail

 History: This park marks the location of Washington’s Delaware River crossing in December 1776, followed by the army’s march to Trenton.
-On the morning of December 26, Washington and his troops launched a surprise attack on the Hessian army resulting in a victory at what came to be called the Battle of Trenton.
+On the morning of December 26, a surprise attack from Washington and his troops on the Hessian army led to a victory at the Battle of Trenton.

-What You’ll See: Check out the area where Washington crossed the Delaware River and take a hike along the path that led the general and his troops toward Trenton in the wee hours of December 26, 1776 along the 1.6-mile Continental Lane trail.
-Though there aren’t many spots marked on this trail, there is plenty of room to imagine what it may have been like for the soldiers trudging through the wooded area hundreds of years ago.
+What you’ll see: Check out the area where Washington crossed the Delaware River and take a hike along the path that led the general and his troops toward Trenton in the wee hours of December 26, 1776 along the 1.6-mile Continental Lane trail.
+Though there aren’t many markers on this trail, there is plenty of room to imagine what it may have been like for the soldiers trudging through the area hundreds of years ago.